 Distance education

+Other Action which will not issue a new control number:

+Correction – an action to correct a value previously reported in error.

+Active to Inactive – an action to make an active program or course inactive.

+Inactive to Active – an action to reactive an active program or course which was previously made inactive.

-The Board Agenda template for new and substantively revised courses and programs will include the notation “Reviewed by–Chancellor’s Cabinet.”
+The Board Agenda template for new and substantively substantially revised courses and programs will include the notation “Reviewed by–Chancellor’s Cabinet.”

 Members understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
 In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
 These topics include, but are not limited to, the specific areas outlined in state law and regulation.